Skip to content

 SE Uplift uses the following process to identify and address advocacy issues

-Step 2: To be considered for inclusion on the board agenda, advocacy requests must be submitted in writing ideally by the 2nd Wednesday of the month, but at least ten (10) days prior to the next SE Uplift board meeting (1st Monday of the month).
+Step 2: To be considered for inclusion on the board agenda, send your advocacy request must be submitted in by the 2nd Wednesday of the month if possible, or at least 10 days before the next SE Uplift board meeting, which is the first Monday of most months.

-Step 3: All requests will be reviewed by the SE Uplift Executive Committee, with the support of the Executive Director, who will use our advocacy process matrix to determine the next steps.
+Step 3: The Executive Committee, with the support of the Executive Director, will review all requests.
+They will use our advocacy process matrix to determine what to do next.

 Step 4: Neighbors and groups will be invited to give a presentation/speak in front of the appropriate committee/board or they will be directed to other organizations or resources.